eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

 ## Run

-Change directory to the directory with the build artifacts `{freyja-root-dir}/target/debug`.
+Change to the directory with the build artifacts `{freyja-root-dir}/target/debug`.
 Replace `{freyja-root-dir}` with the repository's root directory.

 ```shell
 cd {freyja-root-dir}/target/debug